2012 Abilene Christian Wildcats football team: McMurry

+Defensive end Nick Richardson tied the school record with six sacks in Abilene Christian's first shutout since 2006.

-Mitchell Gale was 19 out of 28 with 290 yards and one touchdown.
-Marcel Threat ran for 88 yards in 14 carries averaging 6.3 yards per carries and two touchdowns.
-Taylor Gabriel did catch 7 balls for 108 yards and one touchdown.
+Mitchell Gale completed 19 out of 28 passes for 290 yards and one touchdown.
+Marcel Threat ran for 88 yards on 14 carries, averaging 6.3 yards per carries, and scored two touchdowns.
+Taylor Gabriel caught seven passes for 108 yards and one touchdown.